kmcnaught/kmcnaught.github.io/OKGO.md

 ### Installing OK, Game On

-1. Install the latest version of ViGemBus from [https://github.com/ViGEm/ViGEmBus/releases](https://github.com/ViGEm/ViGEmBus/releases) (run *ViGEmBusSetup_x86.msi* or *ViGEmBusSetup_x64.msi* depending if you have a 32-bit or 64-bit PC)
+1. Install the latest version of ViGemBus from [Latest ViGemReleases on github](https://github.com/ViGEm/ViGEmBus/releases) (run *ViGEmBusSetup_x86.msi* or *ViGEmBusSetup_x64.msi* depending if you have a 32-bit or 64-bit PC)

-2. Secondly, install OK Game On itself: [OKGameOnSetup-1.0.6.msi](https://www.dropbox.com/s/qr24rqx0eykqkpt/OKGameOnSetup-1.0.6.msi?dl=1)
+2. Secondly, install OK Game On itself: [Latest OKGO releases on github](https://github.com/kmcnaught/OKGO/releases/)

 ### Recommendations